Differential Codes on Higher Dimensional Varieties Via Grothendieck's Residue Symbol: Introduction

-For the wonderful properties of these codes and their importance in coding theory we refer the reader to \cite{stitch}, \cite{walker}.
-We only mention that (i) although functional codes get the most attention, differential codes are critical for the decoding of functional codes; (ii) $C_{\Omega}(\mathcal{P}, G)$ is the dual code to $C_L(\mathcal{P}, G)$, and (iii) as a further testament to their dual nature, one can show that every functional code is differential and vice-versa.
+For the wonderful properties of these codes and their importance in coding theory we refer the reader to \cite{stitch}, \cite{walker} and \cite{hoholdt}.
+We only mention that (i) although functional codes get the most attention, differential codes are useful for decoding (\cite{decoding}); (ii) $C_{\Omega}(\mathcal{P}, G)$ is the dual code to $C_L(\mathcal{P}, G)$, and (iii) as a further testament to their dual nature, one can show that every functional code is differential and vice-versa.